xdeama/personal-site-hugo/hugo/content/en/consulting/projects/outage-planning-coordination-platform.md

 As a foundation, several existing applications were analyzed and individual requirements from specialist departments and the association of transmission system operators (ENTSO-E) were gathered.

-The resulting cloud-native system based on open-source technologies replaces a historically grown conglomerate of entirely manual data transfers and media breaks.
-It reduces planning errors by highlighting improbable outage combinations.
+The resulting cloud-native system based on open-source technologies brings previously separate, manual data transfers together on a single platform.
+It helps prevent planning errors by highlighting improbable outage combinations.
 By providing all stakeholders with shared planning context on a single platform, the system eliminates the majority of phone and in-person coordination, making the remaining annual in-person planning meetings highly efficient.